rookie0/nextcloud-sharing-path/README.md

 ## Usage

-Just share your files, then you can access your file by `https://youre-domain/nextcloud/apps/sharingpath/username/shared-file-stored-path`.
+Just share your files or directories, then you can access your file by `https://youre-domain/nextcloud/apps/sharingpath/username/shared-file-stored-path`.

-Share your files by share icon or click `Share` from files right click dropdown actions menu, then add a share link without `Hide download` or `Password protect`, then click `Open Sharing Path` from more icon `···` dropdown actions menu, it will open a new tab, and the page url is the direct link you can access.
+Share your files or directories by share icon or click `Share` from files right click dropdown actions menu, then add a share link without `Hide download` or `Password protect` and not expired if expiration date has set, then click `Copy Sharing Path` from more icon `···` dropdown actions menu or right click menu, and the copied url is the direct link can be accessed.